 BUT IT’S NOT ALL BAD

-They fixed the systemic issues that they could.
+They fixed any systemic issues that they could.
 They removed the red tape (where possible).
 They communicated clearly.
 They dealt with poor behaviours.
 They made it clear what people’s role and contribution was.

-Whilst the majority of the leaders and managers said the people needed to be more resilient, others were saying nonsense – we are fixing the system they work in AND looking after our people through a genuine care for them.
+Whilst the majority of the leaders and managers said the people needed to be more resilient, others were saying nonsense – we are fixing the system they work in AND looking after our people.

 There’s little point in caring deeply for your people and not removing the very obstacles that prevent them from bringing their best self to work and finding meaning in what they do.